 If termination or discharge is recommended, the student's Educational Administrator will schedule a meeting and provide to all parties, including the parent/guardian and student (if appropriate) notice of this meeting ten (10) days in advance of the intended date of the meeting.
 The meeting shall be held for the purpose of planning and developing a written termination plan for the student.
 The plan shall describe the student's specific program needs, the short- and long-term educational goals of the program, and recommendations for follow-up and/or transitional services.
-The Educational Administrator shall thoroughly explain termination plan shall be implemented in no less than thirty (30) days unless all parties agree to an earlier termination date.
+The Educational Administrator shall thoroughly explain termination procedures to the student, the parent/guardian and the Special Education Administrator.
+The written termination plan shall be implemented in no less than thirty (30) days unless all parties agree to an earlier termination date.